 Whilst the funding made available to the Police and Crime Commissioner increased during 2019/20 and 2020/21 there remains a high degree of uncertainty about future levels of funding for local government.
 This uncertainty has increased due to the global Covid-19 pandemic.
 Many organisations have had to adapt how they work to maintain essential services and safeguard their employees wherever possible.
 The OPCC/Group has adapted along with its partners to continue to keep communities safe in these challenging times.
 The additional costs incurred as a result of Covid-19 are being monitored.
-The Home Office office has announced so far:
+The Home Office and Treasury are currently reviewing options around the reimbursement of forces of Covid-19 costs however, these have not yet been finalised.
+The OPCC/Group has determined that this uncertainty around future funding and the additional costs of Covid-19 are not yet sufficient to provide an indication that the assets of the OPCC/Group might be impaired as a result of a need to close facilities and reduce levels of service provision.